 SCHOTT BROTHERS REALTY was established around 1916.
 It may have begun with some speculative attempts to acquire properties in the vicinity of expected subway entrances to the Cincinnati Subway System.
 Plans for this system had begun in 1910; a bond issuance for it was raised in 1916 and construction began in 1920.
 However, by 1929 - after several miles of tunnels were constructed without tracks - the Great Depression began.
 In the midst of the economic crisis, work on the subway ceased and the project was abandoned.
 It is believed the brothers disposed of their properties near the never-completed subway system in the 1930s.

-However, the primary activity of Schott Brothers Realty was centered on acquiring and developing residential tracts for subdivision in the early 1920s.
+Schott Brothers Realty was primarily engaged in acquiring and developing residential tracts for subdivision in the early 1920s.
 A couple of these developments involved the Elm Park subdivision in Bond Hill and Cypress Gardens off of Clifton Avenue.
 In addition to offering lots, the brothers occasionally built and sold homes in these subdivisions.
 The architectural designs were often of a Tudor style, with stone or brick used for the first level and light-colored stucco and dark wood on the second.
-These homes had a similar style to Pine Meer between 1922 and1924.
+Often these homes had a similar style to Pine Meer between 1922 and1924.
 Sometime later, the brothers acquired an industrial building several stories in height, located in downtown Cincinnati off of Central Parkway, which became the Schott Building.
-Reportedly, this was one of the first buildings in Cincinnati to contain an automatic elevator.
+Reportedly, this was one of the first buildings in Cincinnati to contain an automatic passenger elevator.
 In the mid-1940s they also acquired tract lots that they sold in the Old Homestead area of Huron, Ohio, on Lake Erie.

 KBFE RADIO in Cincinnati (not to be confused with the television series WKRP in Cincinnati) was acquired by the Schott Brothers as radio emerged around 1920.
 At that time, there were some technical difficulties with radio as a medium - including frequencies that limited reception, especially for areas on lower terrain.
 After becoming somewhat disappointed that radio did not develop as quickly as they anticipated, the brothers sold the station after several years of ownership.
 In 1935, this station was acquired by a local newspaper, the Cincinnati Post.
 The call letters of the station were changed to WCPO to reflect this changed ownership.
-Today, WCPO remains one of the major radio stations in Cincinnati.
+Today, a radio station with the WCPO call letters still operates in Cincinnati.
 The call letters KFBE were reused by a public station in Flint, Michigan beginning in 1953.
-Through a series of sales beginning in 1997 through 2011, this station now operates in Nashville, TN.
+Through a series of sales beginning in 1997 through 2011, KFBE now operates in Nashville, TN.

 EXPANDING THE CINCINNATI GALVANIZING CO.

-The picture to the right is an aerial photo of the Cincinnati Galvanizing Plant taken around 1940.
+The arrial photo shows the Cincinnati Galvanizing Plant around 1940.
 The plant primarily made 30-gallon waste cans, buckets and paper baskets, in addition to some novelty items, like the King Seamless Press Potato Ricer.
 Their products were sold not only by many local Cincinnati hardware and department stores, but also by some regional and even national customers, like Sears.
 To view selected ads of their product line in the 1940s, please follow this link.